Printing with Multiple Extruders

 - Material Configuration: Select the material that you will be using to print, which will apply to both extruders.
 The default options are PLA, ABS, Nylon, PVA, and PLA (right)/PVA (left).
 We also encourage you to create custom Material Configurations.
 Simply click the plus icon next to Auto-Configure for Material in the FFF Settings Window to set up your own material settings.

 After you press OK in the Dual Extrusion Wizard, the software will automatically create two grouped processes.
 When two or more processes are grouped together, settings with the same value across all grouped processes will be linked together so that any subsequent change to these settings on one process will automatically apply to the rest.
 Settings that were different before the processes were grouped will remain different.
 For instance, after running the Dual Extrusion Wizard, the corresponding grouped processes will have the same infill percentage; therefore changing the infill percentage in one process will change it for both processes.
 If you’d like to edit a setting for only one of the processes, you must ungroup the processes first (Edit > Ungroup Selection).
+If you want to learn more about this topic, feel free to review our Grouped Process video for more information.

 Selecting Prepare to Print! will slice the models and load the G-Code previewer.
 When viewing the G-Code previewer, it is advised to set the Coloring option to “Active Toolhead” to be able to see the G-Code previewer colored correctly.
 By default, profiles set up for dual extrusion will have the Ooze Shield feature enabled.
 This will help ensure that leaking and oozing during the print will wipe off on the shield rather than your models.
 If you’d like to adjust the Ooze Shield settings or enable other features such as the Prime Pillar, exit the Preview and select Edit Process Settings on your group and then click the Additions tab.